Simple pair-potentials and pseudo-potentials for warm-dense matter and general applications: Introduction

-The need for practical computations of energetics of defects and dislocations in metallic structures led to semi-empirical theories usually known as embedded-atom or effective medium theories~\cite{DawFoilsBasks93}.
-The potential $V(\vec{R})$ felt by an ion at $\vec{R}$ is modeled using two-body, three-body and possibly higher terms in the energy, and used to motivate functional forms for numerically fitted representations of structure dependent energies.
 A parallel development in semiconductor physics modified the usual two-body potentials of `covalent bonds' (e.g., of the Lenard-Jones type) with `structure dependent' three-body terms, viz., as in the well-known Stillinger-Weber~\cite{SW85} or Tersoff models~\cite{Ters88} for C, Si and other tetrahedral solids and fluids.
-These have been extended to include empirical `bond-orders', angular and `torsional' correlations~\cite{ghiring05}, producing very complex `potentials'.
+These have been extended to include empirical `bond-order', angular and `torsional' correlations~\cite{ghiring05}, producing very complex `potentials'.
 Highly parameter-loaded potentials fitted to empirical data as well as large DFT data bases~\cite{OQMD} have emerged.
-Many of these multi-center multi-parameter potentials have been incorporated in codes like LAAMPS (Large-scale Atomic/Molecular Massively Parallel Simulator)~\cite{LAAMPS95} for regular use.
-In these descriptions, the electron system is fully integrated out and only a classical simulation based on the multi center potentials is used.
+Many of these multi-center multi-parameter potentials have been incorporated in codes like LAMMPS (Large-scale Atomic/Molecular Massively Parallel Simulator)~\cite{LAMMPS95} for regular use in molecular dynamics (MD) simulations.
+In this approach, the electron system is fully integrated out and only a classical simulation based on the multi center potentials is used.
 Hence these multi-center effective-medium models lack associated atomic pseudopotentials that may be used to delineate their building blocks, or for use in transport studies.
 In contrast, the NPA potentials that we discuss here relate directly to underlying pseudopotentials, response functions, and XC-functionals as the NPA is based on first-principles physics.
-It also include the multi-center `effective medium' effects via ion-ion XC-functionals generated {\it in situ}.
+It also includes the multi-center `effective medium' effects via ion-ion XC-functionals generated {\it in situ}.

+Attempts to extend these multi-center potentials, and use $N$-center DFT for $T>0$ applications to complex systems like, say, WDM plastics~\cite{hamelCH12}, have exploited increasing computer power without change in the conceptual framework.
+However, such attempts have yielded disappointing results, esp. with respect to WDM applications.
+Thus, SW and similar potentials predict spurious phase transitions for liquid carbon~\cite{glosli99, WuLPT02}, while the Tersoff potential over-estimates the melting point of silicon by $\sim$ 50\%.
+Similarly, Kraus {\it et al}~\cite{kraus13} found that sophisticated `bond-order' potentials available for carbon failed badly for their study of liquid-carbon at 100 GPa.